 Best Golf Courses in Palm Springs

 If you’re wondering about those inspirational “Bucket List” private courses in Palm Springs: again, I think the east side of the valley wins out.
-My friend Mike, who lived in the desert for years & is a serious low-handicap golfer, says his favorite course is The Tradition (next to Old Town La Quinta) ~ he loves the layout & how challenging it is.
+My friend Mike, who lived in the desert for years & is a serious low-handicap golfer, says his favorite course is The Tradition (by Old Town La Quinta) ~ he loves the layout & how challenging it is.
 As I said, my brother’s favorite course is The Quarry: it’s immaculately, challenging, & tucked wayyy back in La Quinta’s “hidden” mountain cove.

-The most exclusive course in the desert may well be The Madison Club (you need an UBER high net-worth to even be let in here…hellooo Kardashians!) ~ but to be honest, I’ve played here several times, as my friend’s dad was a founding member.
-Not to burst anyone’s bubble: I definitely don’t think it’s one of the prettiest courses in the Valley; in my opinion, it’s too far from the mountains to have those really epic views.
-But it’s snack bars (stocked with Casamigos Tequila) are indeed legendary…
+The most exclusive course in the desert may be The Madison Club: you need an UBER high net-worth to even get in here…hellooo Kardashians!
+But to be honest, I’ve played here several times, as my friend’s dad was a founding member.
+Not to burst anyone’s bubble: I definitely don’t think it’s one of the prettiest courses in the Valley.
+In my opinion, it’s too far from the mountains to have those really epic views.

-Read Next: Best Pools for Laying Out in Palm Springs
+Read Next: Best Happy Hour Spots in Palm Springs